alessandroooo/optimization/_posts/2025-12-25-performance0.md

 SELECT t1.id FROM t1 LEFT JOIN t0 ON t1.id = t0.id WHERE t0.id IS NULL
 ```

-#### Avoid joins to tables that are not needed.
+#### Avoid joins to tables that are not needed
-This might seem obvious, but deviations from this rule are occassionally observed.
+This might seem obvious and it should be, but deviations from this rule are occasionally observed.

 ```sql
 -- Bad